utkarsh23kushwaha/notes_api/README.md

 ## Running and Testing

-1. Clone the repository.
+1. Clone the repository. `git clone https://github.com/utkarsh23kushwaha/notes_api.git` <br>
+2. `cd notes_api/test_app`
-2. Set up a virtual environment and install dependencies using `pip install -r requirements.txt`.
+3. Set up a virtual environment and install dependencies using `pip install -r requirements.txt`.
-3. Run the Django development server: `python manage.py runserver`
+4. Run the Django development server: `python manage.py runserver`
-4. Use the provided test script or tools like `curl` to interact with the API.
+5. Use the provided test script or tools like `curl` to interact with the API :
+   Go to `cd tests/` <br>
+   Run `python tests.py`

 ---